Bad News is Never Great News: How to Deliver Bad News in the Best Way

 Problem: Raising monthly prices for existing customers may diminish the value they find in our services, causing clients to explore other website maintenance options.

 In our case, the higher prices allowed us to offer our clients additional services on top of what they were already receiving.
 So, although they didn’t have the option to turn those services down and continue paying the lower price, we were able to soften the blow a bit.
-After reading the email, and seeing a clear list of the additional value accompanying the higher prices, all our clients elected to continue utilizing our services.
+After reading the email and seeing a clear list of the additional value accompanying the higher prices, all our clients elected to continue utilizing our services.

-Communicate Early and Often:
+Communicate Early and Communicate Often

-1. Before sharing any bad news with your customers, try to see if there’s a way you can tweak it so the customer sees more than lost value.
-This might be as simple as including a consolation discount offer with the bad news, or as complicated as implementing tiered pricing.
+1. Before sharing any bad news with your customers, try to see if there’s a way you can tweak it, so the customer sees more than lost value.
+This might be as simple as including a consolation discount offer with the bad news or as complicated as implementing tiered pricing.

 2. Communicate the changes honestly and promptly.
-Help your customers understand how the new reality will work for them, and why you believe they’ll be happy about it.
+Help your customers understand how the new reality will work for them and why you believe they’ll be happy about it.

 3. Seriously.
-Don’t start a “bad news” letter with “GREAT NEWS!”.
+Don’t start a “bad news” letter with “GREAT NEWS!”